-2.8.1 Reform through civic engagement and collaboration with civil society
+2.8.1 Reform through parent committees

 At local level, you have much opportunity to enlist citizens for change, or to be pushed forward by citizens who are determined to achieve improvements to their children's' education system.
 This may involve a 'call to action' for citizen involvement, or it may happen naturally.
 Besides civic engagement, civil society organisations have a much greater freedom to intervene when there is misbehaviour than official hierarchies do; and they can help in reaching out to the wider community to build trust.